AviatrixSystems/Docs/HowTos/transit_firenet_azure_native_spokes_workflow.rst

 **Check Point VM interfaces**                                    **Description**                          **Inbound Security Group Rule**
 ========================================================         ===============================          ================================
-eth0 (on subnet -Public-FW-ingress-egress)                       Egress or Untrusted interface            Allow ALL eth1 (on subnet -dmz-firewall)                                   LAN or Trusted interface                 Allow ALL (Do not change)
+eth0 (on subnet -Public-FW-ingress-egress)                       Egress or Untrusted interface            Allow ALL eth1 (on subnet -dmz-firewall_lan)                               LAN or Trusted interface                 Allow ALL (Do not change)
 ========================================================         ===============================          ================================

 Note that security gateway eth1 is on the same subnet as Firenet gateway eth2 interface.